espimyte/eyecrypt/README.md

 The CLI version of EYECRYPT can simply be ran by calling the path to the `eyecrypt.exe` file from the command line.

-If you wish to be able to call EYECRYPT from anywhere, you can add the folder that contains the `eyecrypt.exe` file to your `PATH`, and if done successfuly, you should be able to run the program from anywhere using `eyecrypt`.
+If you wish to be able to call EYECRYPT from anywhere, you can add the folder that contains the `eyecrypt.exe` file to your `PATH`.
+If done successfuly, you should be able to run the program from anywhere using `eyecrypt`.

 You may require a system restart after adding the program to the path before using it.